vercel/next.js/docs/api-reference/next/image.md

 ## Other Props

 All other properties on the `Image` component will be passed to the underlying `img` element, except for `style`.
-Use `className` isntead.
+Use `className` instead.

 ## Related